top of page

 --------------------------------------------------

 Explanation: In Mark 2:1-12, Jesus asserts his authority over sin by healing a paralysed man.
-While teaching in Capernaum, a large crowd gathered around Jesus to hear him.
+While teaching in Capernaum, a busy crowd gathered around Jesus to hear him.
 The crowd was so large that no space was available to reach Jesus directly, which caused four individuals carrying a paralysed man on a stretcher to take a bold step.
 They made a hole in the roof above where Jesus was teaching and then lowered the stretcher down to Jesus.
 Jesus, seeing their faith and using their faith as an example to others, forgave the sins of the paralysed man.
-However, before proceeding to heal the man, Jesus perceived that the teachers of the Law were unhappy with what Jesus had said because only God has the authority to forgive sin.
+However, before moving on to heal the man, Jesus perceived that the teachers of the Law were unhappy with what Jesus had said because only God has the authority to forgive sin.
 Jesus responded by asking a rhetorical question.
 Is it easier to forgive this man’s sins or to heal his body?
 From a human perspective, the first is easier because it is not verifiable.
 Anybody can pronounce forgiveness from God and there is no way to disprove the claim.
 A physical healing, on the other hand, can be seen and verified by all, and will immediately expose the person as a fraud if they lack the power to heal.
 Jesus therefore used what was visible and verifiable (the man’s physical healing) to prove what was unseen and unknown (the man’s forgiveness and the authority of Jesus to forgive sin).
-In consequence, the man was healed (in soul and body) and the claims of Jesus were vindicated.
+In consequence, the man was healed and the claims of Jesus were vindicated.

 Application: Several important points emerge from the healing and forgiving of the paralysed man in Capernaum.
 First, Christianity offers forgiveness at the beginning whereas other religions promise forgiveness at the end.
-This is because salvation in Christianity is based on what Christ has done (hence why it is received through faith) rather than on what a person must do.
+This is because salvation in Christianity is based on what Christ has done (hence why it is received through faith at the beginning) rather than on what a person must do.
 It may be the case that Jesus forgave the sins of the paralysed man to purposefully emphasise this.
 The man was physically unable to do many of the things people claim as requirements for salvation (water baptism, obedience to the commandments, abandoning certain sins), therefore proving that salvation is not by works.
 Second, the paralysed man was healed through the faith of those who brought him to Jesus.
 This shows that vicarious faith (faith exercised on behalf of others) is effective and can channel the power of God.

 --------------------------------------------------